Note: Our best CRM software round-up has been fully updated. This feature was first published in May 2014.

 If you're more interested in sales management, that's not a worry – there are plenty of supporting features.
 Insightly offers good contacts management, with social networking integration and mass email support.
 You get tools to collect leads and track sales opportunities, and the system can be viewed and administered from a mobile app.

-InStream is a "relation management platform", according to the developer, and that's not just sales hype.
+InStream is a "relation automation tool", according to the developer, and that's not just sales hype.
 The system offers detailed contacts management, social media integration helps you stay in touch with customer tweets, and calls and emails can be logged so you're always up-to-date.

 This is often quite easy to use, in particular because of its integration with other systems.
 Plug in your Gmail account and InStream will automatically download contacts and manage your email history, while syncing your account with Google Calendar keeps your tasks and schedule in one place.